 The main goals and aims underpinning ESPI's activities are:

 The creation of ESPI followed a decision made by the Council of the European Space Agency (ESA) in December 2002.
 The Institute is conceived as an Association under Austrian law and is based in Vienna, Austria.
 Its Certificate of Foundation was signed in November 2003 by representatives of its Founding Members the European Space Agency (ESA) and the Austrian Research Promotion Agency (FFG).
-Its statutes were signed in September 2005 and updated two years later in 2007.
+Its statutes were signed in September 2005 and updated in 2007 and 2016 respectively.